Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Stochastic convective Brinkman-Forchheimer equations

 for all $\u\in\H$.
 It can also be seen that

 for all $\u\in\H$.
-Note that the final term in the right hand side of the equality \eqref{3.37} tends zero as $n\to\infty$, since the series $\sum_{j=1}^{\infty}|\langle\u,e_j\rangle|^2$ is convergent.
-The first term on the right hand side of the equality can be bounded by By using dominated convergence theorem, we can interchange the limit and sum and hence we get
+Note that the final term on the right hand side of the equality \eqref{3.36} tends to zero as $n\to\infty$, since the series $\sum_{j=1}^{\infty}|\langle\u,e_j\rangle_{\mathbb{U}'\times\mathbb{U}}|^2$ is convergent.
+The first term on the right hand side of the equality can be bounded from above by By using the Dominated Convergence Theorem, one can interchange the limit and sum and hence we get